Changing ideas about disease

 The plague in 1665 was caused by the bacterium Yersinia pestiswhich is spread by fleas on black rats.
 This disease killed mostly children as their immune system is under-developed.

 It killed over 50 million people in Europe from 1347-1364

 A bacterium mutates because a bacterium colony has natural variation in their genes.
 A change in environment may be more suited to one variation of genes than another.
 This variation will thrive and the other variations will decrease in number.

 The bubonic plague was a painful disease, with black buboes, or swellings, in the groin and armpits, which lasted up to a week.
 There was some chance of surviving if the buboes burst.

 A variant of the bubonic plague was the pneumonic plague, which attacked the lungs.
 Victims died quickly, in one or two days.
 The mortality rate in this case was 90%.

 Another variant of the bubonic plague was the septicaemic plague, which infected the blood.
 Again victims died quickly although the mortality rate was 100%.

 Management of the Plague

 Doctors thought that the plague was caused by “bad air” and wore masks filled with aromatic herbs to prevent catching the disease

 As we now know, people most commonly acquire plague when they are bitten by a flea that is infected with the plague bacteria.
 People can also become infected from direct contact with infected tissues or fluids while handling an animal that is sick with or that has died from plague.
 Finally, people can become infected from inhaling respiratory droplets after close contact with cats and humans with pneumonic plague.

-Why are diseases different today to those in the past?
+Why are diseases different today than in the past?

 There is no quick answer to this question.
 Many scientists agree that most of the new diseases were spread by animals.

 Other theories include: